ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFWidget.rst

 		widget.setChoiceValue("Yes")

+..
+TODO mupdf.js does not return the value from toggle()

 .. method:: PDFWidget.prototype.toggle()

-	Toggle the state of the widget, returns ``1`` if the state changed.
+	Toggle the state of the widget, returns true if the state changed.

-	:returns: number
+	:returns: boolean

 	.. code-block::